For gray-eyed Destiny now weaves apace,

 - Knights of the Old Republic:

-- Lampshaded in The Sith Lords, when Atton mocks "Jedi talk".
+- Lampshaded and parodied in The Sith Lords, when Atton mocks "Jedi talk".

 - Incidentally, when most Jedi speak this way, it comes across as this.
-Typically it's actually a Jedi Truth or a Cassandra Truth that's been very cunningly disguised, apparently for no reason except that the Jedi are pretentious assholes.
+Typically it's actually Metaphorically True or a Cassandra Truth that's been very cunningly disguised, apparently for no reason except that the Jedi are pretentious assholes.

 - This is usually how Dr. Higginbotham from Little Big Planet 2 communicates.